-Co-captain Callum Mills (20) was a key to the second-half turnaround as a loose player defence after the Swans leaked 11 goals to half-time despite leading the inside 50 count 32-22.
+Co-captain Callum Mills (20) was a key to the second-half turnaround as a loose player in defence after the Swans leaked 11 goals to half-time despite leading the inside 50 count 32-22.

-The Tigers resembled their premiership-winning best early on as they played with frenetic intensity and kicked seven unanswered goals either side of quarter-time.
+The Tigers resembled their premiership-winning best early as they played with frenetic intensity and kicked seven unanswered goals either side of quarter-time.